Article Overview: Things to Do in Astoria, Oregon

 Founded in 1962, the Columbia River Maritime Museum seems to be high on everyone’s list of best things to do in Astoria, Oregon.
 This maritime museum has a national reputation for being one of the best in the country, largely thanks to the impressive exhibits and the scope of the collection.

-The collection is so impressive, in fact, that the Columbia River Maritime Museum is the official state maritime museum for Oregon.
-Needless to say, it’s worth a stop for anyone planning on visiting Astoria.
+The collection is so impressive, in fact, that the Columbia River Maritime Museum is the official state maritime museum for Oregon. it’s worth a stop for anyone planning on visiting Astoria.

 The museum was founded by an avid marine artifact collector named Rolf Klep, who launched a public fundraising campaign to acquire the Old Astoria City Hall and convert it into a museum for his collection.
 The campaign was successful and the Columbia River Maritime Museum opened to the public in 1963.